faranalytics/socketnaut/examples/hello_world/README.md

-# *An instance of Hello World!*
+# *An instance of Hello, World!*

-In this example you will use Socketnaut to scale a Hello World! server.
+In this example you will use Socketnaut to scale a Hello, World! server.
 The `ServiceProxy` is configured to start up 42 `http_server.js` workers.

 The endpoint i.e., `/`, runs a for loop that blocks for 100ms on each request.